 The BMO Preferred Rate MasterCard has a $20 annual fee and charges an interest rate of 12.99% on purchases and balance transfers as well as 15.99% on cash advances.
 This credit card offers extended warranty and zero liability coverage for fraudulent purchases.
-However, if you miss more than two payments in a 12-month period, your interest rate will increase to 16.9%.

 If you were to carry a $1,000 balance on the BMO Preferred Rate Mastercard for six months, you’d pay $59.50 in interest charges, plus the $20 annual fee for a total cost of $79.50.

 American Express Essential Credit Card

 The American Express Essential Credit Card does not have an annual fee and has a lower interest rate.
 If you choose the balance transfer option, your interest rate will be 1.99% for the first six months, and then 12.99% after that.
 This credit card also offers travel accident insurance, zero liability, purchase assurance and extended warranty.

 Flickr: Eli Christman